oe-mirrors/e2iplayer/README.md

 ---

-### 🤝 Contributing
+### 🤝 Contributing & Contact
-Feel free to open issues or contribute!
+For questions or feedback, feel free and please open an issue or contribute with a Pull Request!

 Pull requests are very welcome for:
 - Feature enhancements